The Black (American band)

 The Black is a rock band from Austin, Texas that formed in 2002 when singer/songwriter David Longoria began collaborating with drummer Andy Morales.
-The two were later joined by renowned guitarist Alan Schaefer (son of famous guitar maker Ed Schaefer) and Nick Moulos of the Austin band The Crackpipes.
+The two were later joined by guitarist Alan Schaefer (son of famous guitar maker Ed Schaefer) and Nick Moulos of the Austin band The Crackpipes.

 History

 Their full-length album Tanglewood was recorded in 2004 and released the spring of 2005 on their own record label K Woo.

 The band's next release, titled Donna, was released in the summer of 2007.